joshdholtz/exportation/README.md

 # exportation
 CLI tool of easy exporting, encrypting, and decrypting of certificates and private keys.

+**Important:** The `export` command will take control of your "Keychain Access" app so keep all hands off your computer while that command runs

 ![Example of exportation](readme_assets/example.gif)

 ### Why